-Co-authored by Deepika Malik, Enterprise Development Manager at the Cherie Blair Foundation for Women, and Luis Marquez, Gender and Private Sector Specialist at Value for Women
+Our Head of Entrepreneurship, Deepika Malik, and Luis Marquez, Gender and Private Sector Specialist at Value for Women share their thoughts about unleashing the potential of women entrepreneurs in Mexico.

 There is a huge opportunity in Mexico that is currently being overlooked and under-utilised.
 One that could lead to economic growth, job creation and stronger communities.

 That potential lies within women entrepreneurs.
 From micro-entrepreneurs to boardroom executives, enabling women to realise their full economic capacity has the power to drive benefits for all.
 In fact, research shows that if women were able to participate equally to men in the economy, Mexico’s GDP would increase by 43% ($810 billion USD) by 2025.